 Like hunting dress, good etiquette and the code of manners is steeped in tradition and convention, yet it is far from outmoded – simply common sense to ensure a good day is enjoyed by all.
 Make sure you brush up before entering the hunting field, read hunting etiquette and manners in the field.

 For more on everything that matters to proper, rural types, The Field is the best, and original, sporting journal.
-SUBSCRIBE today for just £21.49 and save 35% by clicking on THIS link.
+SUBSCRIBE today and get your first six issues for JUST £6 by clicking on THIS link.

 “The style of your Meltonian Fox-hunter,” wrote the hunting writer Nimrod in the 1830s, “has long distinguished him above his brethren of what he calls the provincial chase.
 When turned out at the hands of his valet, he presents the very beau-ideal of his caste.
 The exact Stultze-like fit of his coat – his superlatively well-cleaned leather breeches and boots and the generally apparent high breeding of the man can seldom be matched elsewhere.”